boazbk/tcs/lec_09_godel.md

 ::: {.proof data-ref="QMS-thm"}
 The proof will be obtained by a reduction from the Halting problem.
-Specifically, we will use the notion of a _configuration_ of a NAND-TM program ([confignandppdef](){.ref}) that we have seen in the context of proving that one dimensional cellular automata are Turing complete.
+Specifically, we will use the notion of a _configuration_ of a NAND-TM program ([configtmdef](){.ref}) that we have seen in the context of proving that one dimensional cellular automata are Turing complete.
 We need the following facts about configurations:

 * For every (well formed^[We can always transform a NAND-TM program into an equivalent one that is well formed (see [wellformedlem](){.ref}), and hence can assume this property without loss of generality.])
 NAND-TM program $P$, there is a finite alphabet $\Sigma$, and a _configuration_ of $P$ is a string $\alpha \in \Sigma^*$.